Necessity is the mother of invention.Plato

 Source – EPO

-Her invention of mixing steel wire elements into concrete has improved the stability of structures where it is used and reduced building costs.
-This invention, which is patent no. US6235108B1 is the most valuable patent in her portfolio.
-Her invention increases the bending tensile strength of concrete by 32%, enabling more pioneering projects to be built.
+Her invention of mixing steel wire elements into concrete has improved the stability of structures where it is used and reduced building costs—this invention, which is patent no. US6235108B1 is the most valuable patent in her portfolio.
+In addition, her invention increases the bending tensile strength of concrete by 32%, enabling more pioneering projects to be built.

 #6.
 Ursula Keller

 Dr. Ursula Keller is a Swiss inventor.
 She obtained her Ph.D. in engineering physics/applied physics from Stanford University.

 Dr. Keller joined ETH Zurich as a professor of physics in 1993, where she led the Ultrafast Laser Physics group.
 She currently serves as a director of the NCCR MUST (Molecular Ultrafast Science and Technology), an interdisciplinary research program supported by the Swiss National Science Foundation, bringing together 15 Swiss research groups in ultrafast physics and chemistry.
 She has published more than 330 peer-reviewed journal papers and 11 book chapters.

 - European Inventor Award, 2018 for laser technology in the category “lifetime achievement”

 - IEEE (Institute of Electrical and Electronics Engineers) Photonics Award, 2018

 - IEEE (Institute of Electrical and Electronics Engineers) Edison Medal, 2019